How to Use the Qwik Spray System (W/ Pictures)

 qwik spray cartridges

-Note: Do not store the cartridge nose up for long term periods to prevent leaking from the plunger seals.
+Note: Do not store the cartridge nose up for long periods to prevent leaking from the plunger seals.

 VFI-6171 cartridge in plastic page